 In Europe, many restaurants add a service charge automatically to the bill.
 In the US, tipping is often left to the discretion of the dining patron.
 Fifteen percent is considered the minimum of a decent tip, 20% considered excellent.
 Lately, there has been a movement to eliminate tipping altogether - something that is met by with mixed reactions in the restaurant industry.

 To Pool or Not Pool Tips

 Pooling tips refers to all the wait staff putting their tips together at the end of a shift and then dividing it evenly between them.
 The idea is that everyone will help each other out and work hard, to up the tipping pool.
 However, usually, someone is unhappy with pooled tips because they feel (perhaps rightly, perhaps not) that they did more work than the others and deserve more of the tip money.
-Many wait staff prefer to gamble that they will make more without pooling their tips.
+Many servers prefer to gamble that they will make more without pooling their tips.